-In the event that a faculty member is not present at the normal time class begins, students are to remain in the classroom an additional fifteen minutes.
+In the event that a faculty member is not present at the normal time class begins, students are to remain in the classroom an additional 15 minutes.
+If the class meets once a week for 3-5 hours, the students must remain in the classroom for 45 minutes.
 If the faculty member has not arrived or no special instructions have been received, students may leave class without penalty.